syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% endtabs %}

 N> If an occurrence at the specified date is changed, the `GetOccurrenceAppointment` method returns the changed occurrence (appointment Exceptiondates).
- If an occurrence at the specified date is deleted, the `GetOccurrenceAppointment` method returns null.
+ If an occurrence at the specified date is deleted or not present, the `GetOccurrenceAppointment` method returns null.

 ## Appearance customization
 The default appearance of schedule appointment can be customized in all views by using the [AppointmentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ViewSettingsBase.html#Syncfusion_UI_Xaml_Scheduler_ViewSettingsBase_AppointmentTemplate) and [AppointmentTemplateSelector](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ViewSettingsBase.html#Syncfusion_UI_Xaml_Scheduler_ViewSettingsBase_AppointmentTemplateSelector) properties of [ViewSettingsBase](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ViewSettingsBase.html).
 You can use the [AllDayAppointmentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html#Syncfusion_UI_Xaml_Scheduler_DaysViewSettings_AllDayAppointmentTemplate) property of [DaysViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html) to customize the appearance of all day appointments in day, week and work week views.